mariotlemes/non3GPP-WiFi/README.md

 sudo ip netns exec UPFns wireshark -kni any &
 ```

-Then, do a ping test:
+Then, to do a ping test:

 ```bash
 sudo ip netns exec UEns ping -c 1 60.60.0.101